Frequently Asked Questions

 - NY and NJ CLE: Approximately 20-25 of CLE credit hours.
 Seton Hall Law School is an accredited provider for New York and New Jersey CLE credit.
 (Note: Attorneys wishing to receive CLE credits outside of New York/New Jersey may need to fulfill additional requirements to receive credit hours and should check with their respective state Supreme Courts/CLE Boards.)
 CLE Financial assistance is available for qualified registrants - Apply here.

-- M.S.J.: One (1) credit for students enrolled in Seton Hall Law School's Master of Science in Jurisprudence program.
+- M.S.J.: Two (2) credits for students enrolled in Seton Hall Law School's Master of Science in Jurisprudence program.
 For further information, please see Receiving Credit: Our M.S.J.
 Students.

 Are course materials available?